zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 <a name="naming--camelCase-default-export"></a>

 - [23.7](#naming--camelCase-default-export) Use camelCase when you export-default a function.
-Your filename should be identical to your function’s name.
+Your filename should be identical to your function's name.

   ```javascript
   function makeStyleGuide() {